I am fully aware of the new international shipping regulations

 ** PLEASE NOTE: this new regulation only applies to webshops that send products in envelopes, nothing changes for sending packages abroad.

 Changing or focusing rules usually happens for a reason, the reason for these changed regulations is in the interest of safety.
 After all, countries are increasingly strict on goods entering their country.
 Due to the fact that letter-post items or envelopes with postage stamps are not registered as goods, countries are unable to perform this check accurately and therefore lose their grip.
 This immediately reveals the biggest problem.
 To enhance security, all goods shipped worldwide must first be digitally pre-notified and content information must be shared prior to sharing.
 This allows countries to determine in advance what they will and will not accept.
 However, the new policy also has its advantages: because customs can assess the data beforehand, this will make the delivery machine and the customs process run more smoothly, which in turn will prevent a lot of delayed shipments.

-Due to the new regulations, all postal companies are worldwide forced to go along with this and thus distinguish between letters and goods, resulting in higher shipping costs.
-Web shops that want to send small goods abroad must now frank this as a package.
-Where previously you had to pay shipping costs for a shipment of 100 grams within the EU letter post, you now pay a considerably higher package rate for the same shipment.
+Due to the new regulations, all postal companies are worldwide forced to go along with this and thus differentiate between letters and goods, resulting in higher shipping costs.
+Online stores that want to send small goods abroad will now have to stamp them as a package.
+Where you previously had to pay shipping costs for a shipment of 100 grams within the EU letter post, you now pay a considerably higher parcel rate for the same shipment.